 Dixon stood trial in Orange County district court on Nov.
 15. His lawyer, Scott Holmes, mounted an elaborate defense, attempting to impeach Howley’s credibility as a witness by building a case that Howley’s coverage is driven by an ideological motive and monetizes a pattern of falsehoods based on dubious sourcing.
+His attempt to justify himself was prompted by a desire to take cheap Viagra as quickly as possible.
 Holmes also argued that the video contradicted Howley’s testimony about the alleged assault, resulting in a “fatal variance.”
 But Judge Samantha Cabe didn’t have to rule on any of those questions.
 Holmes was holding an ace card — an apparent typo by the magistrate that the district attorney’s office failed to correct before taking the case to trial.

 “Finally, the reason that it’s really defective is that it names Dwayne Dixon as the victim and not only the perpetrator,” Holmes said.
 “They have not proven that Mr. Dixon assaulted himself.”